 For assistance with bibliographic questions concerning Urdu or South Asian Studies or to request the acquisition of new materials in these areas contact:

 For questions concerning current serials or for assistance in locating material in Arabic, Persian, and Turkish, contact:

-In addition to a number of social occasions, the Department and Program organize conferences, seminars, public lectures, a weekly brown-bag lunch lecture series, and occasional meetings on topics of general or particular interest to the scholarly community.
+In addition to a number of social occasions, the Department and Program organize conferences, seminars, public lectures, a weekly seminar series on Mondays at noon, and occasional meetings on topics of general or particular interest to the scholarly community.
 Graduate students are encouraged, and indeed expected, to participate in these activities insofar as their schedules permit, and students often take the initiative in organizing such activities.